kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 There's a sticky on my desktop listing the skills I need to learn/ramp up on...cloud stuff, Node, etc. I'll have to find time to do just that: I have no other choice.

 I was sad to see that interest in CSS hadn't grown much since my last article.
-But both <a href="https://tailwindcss.com/">Tailwind CSS</a> and <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Logical_Properties">logical properties</a> are exciting developers, so maybe the interest will grow again.
+But both <a href="https://tailwindcss.com/">Tailwind CSS</a> and <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Logical_Properties">logical properties</a> are exciting developers, so interest may grow again.

 <h2>Conclusion</h2>
 But finding time to ramp up on front end web dev skills is the only issue right now.
 And the fact that very few love CSS like I do is personal position.